SmartEVSE/SmartEVSE-3/docs/configuration.md

 ```
 MODE:
         Per default you are in Normal EVSE mode; you can also choose Smart Mode or Solar Mode,
-        but you will have to configure a MAINSMETer to actually use these modes.
+        but you will have to configure a MAINSMETer to use these modes.
   <Normal>	The EV will charge with the current set at MAX
   <Smart>	The EV will charge with a dynamic charge current, depending on MAINSMET
                 data, and MAINS, MAX, MIN settings